ryanweal/nuxt-raspberry-pi-e-ink-display/README.md

 #### Convert 256(?) color PNG to 1-bit BMP

-- This was sorta hard to figure out
+- This was sorta hard to figure out...

+`convert output/weather.png -depth 1  ppm:- | pnmdepth 1 | ppmtobmp >output/weather.bmp`

 #### Putting it all together:

+- puppeteer script to parse values from scrape
+- pass the parse values to local webserver as parameters
+- nuxt consumes the parameters, makes display
+- puppeteer takes a snapshot
+- shell script then converts output png to 1-bit bmp
+- then we run the example python code to load it
+- and we put this into cron as a script
+  - or at startup, when we configure Sleepy Pi 2

 ### What about Sleepy Pi 2?

+- Now that we know it is stable, we can do this part...

-- An Arduino board, an enterly different computer!
+- It is an Arduino board, an enterly different computer!
 - Sets a wake/sleep schedule
-- Recpies are provided
+- Recpies are provided by vendor
-- Seems like I needed the GUI to run, which means running on a desktop...
-- I do not want to setup a desktop pi just for this!
+- Had some trouble with needing local GUI
+  - Install a desktop?
-- Oh there is a connector cable option, forgot to buy
+  - Get an external cable to flash it
-- Oh the newer version is CLI-only but... it is running so who cares!
-- I will revisit this later
+  - Do more research to not need to deal with GUI

+## Future considerations

+- It would be nice to have a cellular version
+- Need to experiment with Sleepy Pi 2 settings
+- Smaller battery would fit better in most "lightboxes"
+  - I am talking about a literal lightbox, these are a thing
+- Consume different APIs for fresh data: MLB, NHL are good